sayar/RedisMVA/module2_getting_started/README.md

 Once you've got `redis-server` started, you can use the `redis-cli` to connect to your server and do some basic commands.
 Simply executing `redis-cli` will connect you using the default ports and parameters as set in `redis.windows.conf`.

-If you remember from Module 1, Redis is a key-value store and the basics of the data model is storing key and value pairs.
+If you remember from Module 1, Redis is a key-value store and the basics of the data model are storing key and value pairs.
 We can retrieve the values only if we know the exact key.
 The command to store the key-value pair is `SET`.

 `SET key "value"` or `SET person:1:first_name "Rami"`

-The client will print `OK` if the command was executed successfully.
+The client will print `OK` if the command is executed successfully.

 To retrieve the value stored for the above key, you use the `GET` command.